 - Automated reordering: Set par levels that trigger purchase orders automatically.

-- Cost control: Reduce wastage from expired products by optimising stock distribution.
+- Cost control: Reduce wastage from expired products by optimizing stock distribution.

 - Transfer management: Easily move stock between locations to meet demand surges.